My Cat Beat Skin Cancer (Feline Subcutaneous Hemangiosarcoma)

 In the photo below you can see how the pattern on his coat is a little crooked but it is hardly noticeable that he lost some of his fur.
 It took about 6 months for his fur to grow back in completely.
 For a while I was worried how it would end up looking because it was growing back in clumps at a very slow pace.

 But as you can see in the before and after pictures, he didn't change much.
-What a happy ending to my story, he's as energetic and lovable as ever.
+What a happy outcome to his ordeal, he's as energetic and lovable as ever.

 I made this video of Spur drinking from the tap, he does this at least 3 times a day